Gold as an investment: Accounts

 Many types of gold "accounts" are available.
 Different accounts impose varying types of intermediation between the client and their gold.
 One of the most important differences between accounts is whether the gold is held on an allocated (fully reserved) or unallocated (pooled) basis.
 Unallocated gold accounts are a form of fractional reserve banking and do not guarantee an equal exchange for metal in the event of a run on the issuer's gold on deposit.
 Another major difference is the strength of the account holder's claim on the gold, in the event that the account administrator faces gold-denominated liabilities (due to a short or naked short position in gold for example), asset forfeiture, or bankruptcy.

-Many banks offer gold accounts where gold can be instantly bought or sold just like any foreign currency on a fractional reserve basis.
-Swiss banks offer similar service on a fully allocated basis.
+Some Swiss banks offer gold accounts where gold can be instantly bought or sold just like any foreign currency on a fractional reserve basis or on a fully allocated basis.
 Pool accounts, such as those offered by some providers, facilitate highly liquid but unallocated claims on gold owned by the company.
 Digital gold currency systems operate like pool accounts and additionally allow the direct transfer of fungible gold between members of the service.
 Other operators, by contrast, allows clients to create a bailment on allocated (non-fungible) gold, which becomes the legal property of the buyer.

-Other platforms provide a marketplace where physical gold is allocated to the buyer at the point of sale, and becomes their legal property.
-These providers are merely custodians of client bullion, which does not appear on their balance sheet.

 Typically, bullion banks only deal in quantities of 1000 ozt or more in either allocated or unallocated accounts.
 For private investors, vaulted gold offers private individuals to obtain ownership in professionally vaulted gold starting from minimum investment requirements of several thousand U.S.-dollars or denominations as low as one gram.

 Derivatives, CFDs and spread betting

 Derivatives, such as gold forwards, futures and options, currently trade on various exchanges around the world and over-the-counter (OTC) directly in the private market.
 In the U.S., gold futures are primarily traded on the New York Commodities Exchange (COMEX) and Euronext.liffe.
 In India, gold futures are traded on the National Commodity and Derivatives Exchange (NCDEX) and Multi Commodity Exchange (MCX).

-As of 2009 holders of COMEX gold futures have experienced problems taking delivery of their metal.
-Along with chronic delivery delays, some investors have received delivery of bars not matching their contract in serial number and weight.
-The delays cannot be easily explained by slow warehouse movements, as the daily reports of these movements show little activity.
-Because of these problems, there are concerns that COMEX may not have the gold inventory to back its existing warehouse receipts.

-Outside the US, a number of firms provide trading on the price of gold via contracts for difference (CFDs) or allow spread bets on the price of gold.